tokend/client-scaffold/README.md

 ### Changes to the model
 Navigate to `/src/vue/app/verification/make/Verification.Individual.vue`.

-To update the kyc model, you can modify the object passed to `accountsService.createKycRequest` call.
+To update the KYC model, you can modify the object passed to `accountsService.createKycRequest` call.
 Only `details` property is changeable, otherwise back-end will reject your request.

 ### Changes to views